 The paper is structured as follows.
 The next section presents other approaches related to our contribution.
 Then, Section \ref{sec:TB} introduces succinctly technical background on reinforcement learning and graph neural networks.
-The core contribution is then presented in Section \ref{sec:contrib}.
-Finally, Section \ref{sec:exp} provides experimental results and closes with a discussion of the results and of some limitations.
+The core contributions are then presented in Section \ref{sec:contrib}.
+Finally, Section \ref{sec:exp} provides experimental results and closes with a discussion of the results.